-The first time I saw this recipe was from a product pamphlet in a supermarket community board, I was curious to have it a try because of the unusual combination of ingredients (at least to me), I haven’t tried a Moroccan dish yet when I saw this recipe and it look like it’s easy to cook and prepare just sauté everything and place in the oven.
-The end result?
-It passed my taste test, another recipe in my book; it looks like it’s a nice dish to serve in winter specially when topped to smoking hot rice.
-Try it!
+The first time I saw this Moroccan Beef Stew recipe was from a product pamphlet in a supermarket community board, I was curious to have it a try because of the unusual combination of ingredients (at least to me), I haven’t tried a Moroccan dish yet when I saw this recipe and it look like it’s easy to cook and prepare just sauté everything and place in the oven.

 - Prepare a heavy pan and add oil, place beef and brown on all sides.